cosfederico/Interfaccia-Tesi/README.md

 ```
 For now the number of questions is hard-coded to be five.
 This is partly a side effect of working with `.csv` files, which require e predetermined number of columns.
 Hopefully this can be improved.

-The videos can be in any common video format (es. .mp4, .avi, ...), and in different formats.
+The videos can be in `.mp4` or `.avi` format, and in different formats.
 You can technically put more than one video in the `real` folder, if there are more real videos that follow the same script.

 # Installation